Ctenoplusia accentifera

-Ctenoplusia accentifera is a moth of the family Noctuidae.
-It is found in South-Western Europe, Greece, Africa, the Near East and Asia Minor.
+Ctenoplusia accentifera is a moth of the family Noctuidae and is found in Africa, Asia and Europe.
+It was first described, in 1827, by the French entomologist Alexandre Louis Lefèbvre de Cérisy, from a specimen found in Sicily.

 Technical description and variation

 P. accentifera Lef Forewing dull pinkish grey dusted with darker, and with irregular olive brown patches; lines pale; inconspicuous; the inner oblique outwards to median vein, then waved inwards, followed by brown patches; outer line lunulate, between two brown shades, interrupted below middle by a large brown blotch; a brown blotch from apex, a triangular one below middle of termen, and some small patches along subterminal line, which bears a black white-edged tooth between veins 2 and 3; the mark below median inconspicuous, yellowish grey, laterally finely edged with silvery, oblique and parallel; hindwing brownish, with dark outer line and broad smoky fuscous border.
 Larva green, with white dorsal and double white subdorsal lines; spiracular white, less conspicuous in front, yellower behind; tubercles black with long hairs.
 The wingspan is about 25 mm.